b-src/lazy-nix-helper.nvim/README.md

 ### Running tests

-Open the test file and run `:PlenaryBustedFile %`
+From the repo root, run `make test` to run the full suite of tests.